 From Lambertville: From the intersection of Route 29 and Route 518, follow Route 29 south for 4.8 miles, and turn left on Fiddler’s Creek Road, to the Baldpate parking lot just a quarter of a mile from Route 29.

 From Pennington: Go west on Delaware Avenue (from Route 31 at the light at the Pennington Market).
 Continue for 3.0 miles, first straight, then through several twisting sections.
 At the stop sign on Bear Tavern Road (Route 579), turn right.
 Take the first left after .4 mile onto Church Road.
 At .75 mile in on Church Road, turn right and follow Fiddler’s Creek Road 1.3 miles to the main Baldpate Mountain Preserve parking lot on your right.
-Future parking on the south side of Fiddler’s Creek will be entered at a point .2 mile before the main parking lot, about 1.1 miles from Church Road.
+Parking on the south side of Fiddler’s Creek is reached by a dirt driveway at a point .2 mile before the main parking lot, about 1.1 miles from Church Road.

-The Fiddler’s Creek Preserve offers beautiful short walks that can also be combined with walks on Baldpate Mountain for longer hikes.
-It consists of three trails that offer several walks of different lengths.
+The Fiddler’s Creek Preserve offers beautiful short walks that can also be combined with walks on Baldpate Mountain or Washington Crossing State Park for longer hikes.
+It consists of four trails that offer walks of different lengths.

 The Ravine Trail (red) offers very pleasant creek-side walking.
 It begins where the Overlook Trail emerges from the reforestation area, heading to the right (west), dropping gently towards the creek, then turning back east and following the south bank of the creek upstream.
 Where the trail descends to the creek, look downstream and notice the arch of stonework that was part of a 19th-century mill complex.
 Heading upstream, note the stone stairway down to the creek bed for those who want to inspect the creek’s pools and stony south bank more closely.
 Continuing upstream, the trail crosses a short catwalk-style bridge where the shelf on which the trail runs narrows sharply.
-The Stoneface Trail diverges up hill, but the Ravine Trail continues upstream, eventually climbing out of the ravine and entering the reforestation area through the Northeast Gate.
+The Stoneface Trail diverges up hill, but the Ravine Trail continues upstream, passing the start of the South Bank Trail where it crosses Fiddler’s Creek.
+The Ravine Trail then climbs out of the ravine and enters the reforestation area through the Northeast Gate.
 It crosses this open area, passes the eastern end of the Overlook Trail and the Northwest Gate, and continues across the open area, ending at its intersection with the Overlook Trail near the gate at the western end of the preserve.